 Are your water bills too high?
-Have you replaced your fixtures and appliances with water efficient ones and reduced your use of water to little avail?
-Or are you already aware that you might have leaks, but don't know where they are?
-Most people catch indoor leaks pretty quickly, but outdoor leaks can be harder to find, especially with the irrigation system.
+Have you replaced your fixtures and appliances with water-efficient ones and reduced your use of water to little avail?
+Or are you already aware that you might have leaks but don't know where they are?
+Most people catch indoor leaks pretty quickly, but outdoor leaks can be harder to find, especially within the irrigation system.

 How do you pay sewage?